 - Cloud Computing (Amazon Web Services, Google Cloud Platform and Microsoft Azure)

 - AngularJS and Nodes.js

 - AWS Lambda, Google Functions and Azure Functions

 - Exam #2 at the end of the course.

 Both exams will be closed book, closed notes, and no computers or electronic devices, such as smartphones or tablets are allowed.

 Please familiarize yourself with the following Exam Rules:

-No student is permitted to omit or take early a midterm or final exam.
+No student is permitted to omit or take early an exam.

-Students should plan in advance to avoid scheduling conflicts in their midterm and final exam.
+Students should plan in advance to avoid scheduling conflicts in their exams.